15 Surprising Things to Do in Salamina Greece

 3. Stroll Selinia Traditional Salamina Village

-Selinia in Salamina Greece
+Selinia church in Salamina Greece

-Selinia is a small town, a 15-minute drive from Salamina port and southeast of Salamina town.
-It is one of the few areas in Salamina that has retained a lot of its old glamour with its seaside dotted by nice-looking mansions and houses.
+t is one of the few areas on the island that has retained some of its old glamor with its seaside dotted by nice-looking mansions and houses.

-A distinct landmark of Selinia is the white and blue large church of Saint Nikolaos on the town’s coast, visible from far away.
+A distinct landmark of Selinia is the large white and blue church of Saint Nikolaos on the town’s coast, visible from far away.

 Selinia Theater

-As you get to Selinia from the road you find a small amphitheatrical open-air theater made of stones with mosaic patterns and designs and three arches in the front with a view to the open sea.
-This is a great spot to watch the ferries going back and forth.
+As you get to Selinia from the road, you find a small, modern amphitheatrical open-air theater made of stones with mosaic patterns and designs and three arches in the front.

-Selinia’s Marina
+Selinia’s beach

-5. Swim at Eas Club Beach
+4. Swim at Aias Club Beach

-Eas Beach Salamina
+Aias Beach Salamina

 There are trees around it so you can seek shelter and there is a nice promenade with fishing ships docked at the end of the beach.